mengbinhao/jack-note/docs/english/NPR.md

   > I'm talking about 50%-plus increase from all-time high
   > I'm leaving them on because otherwise, we have no cards to negotiate with
-  > I think it is good to look at a sort of the sequence of envents
+  > I think it is good to look at a sort of the sequence of events
   > It kind of shows there has been some hastiness and there's an element of surprise in this

 - 2020.2.24